CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 Classical segmentation requires the thing you care about in an image be bright and every single other pixel dark(er).
 If you have a good clean fluorescent signal for the thing you care about, great!
 If not, you may need to resort to some tricks.

-One such trick is to train a classifier on a pixel-by-pixel basis to say "here is what I think is the likelihood that this is the pixel that you care about" and assign that pixel a probability value.
+One such trick is to train a classifier on a pixel-by-pixel basis to say "here is what I think is the likelihood that this is a pixel you want to end up in your segmentation"; this classifier then ends up creating for each  pixel a *probability value* that corresponds to how likely it thinks it is you want to segment that pixel.
 If your classifier is good, that will give you an image where the pixels you care about are high-probability (bright) and everywhere else is low-probability (dark).
 That's exactly what we want!
 Life scientists tend to call this **"Pixel Classification"**; computer scientists will sometimes refer to it as **"Semantic Segmentation"**.

-There are a few popular Fiji plugins for doing this, including Weka Trainable Segmentation and Labkit.
+There are a few popular Fiji plugins for doing this, including Weka Trainable Segmentation and Labkit, and you should absolutely use them if they work better for you!
 We tend to use ilastik, because it makes it easy to automate creating a classifier from a very small number of images and then bulk-applying it to many others in "Batch Processing" mode.
 You can check out a tutorial we have written for running ilastik, and *then* CellProfiler at [tutorials.cellprofiler.org](https://tutorials.cellprofiler.org/) (look for Pixel-based Classification).

 ```{figure} ./TutorialImages/IlastikBatchMode.png
 :width: 700